Manicule: In print

-With the invention of movable type, the manicule was printed from its own metal type block as individual letters, numbers, and punctuation were.
+With the invention of movable type, the manicule was printed from its own metal type block in the same manner as individual letters, numbers, and punctuation marks.
 Early printers used the manicule as a type of paragraph mark.
-For example, Mathias Huss and Johannes Schabeler used it in their 1484 edition of Paulus Florentinus's Breviarum totius juris canonici.
-Writer John Boardley identifies the first appearance of a manicule in a printed book as an earlier 1479 edition of the same work, Breviarum totius juris canonici, printed in Milan by Leonhard Pachel and Ulrich Scinzenzeller, and using the same Gothic rotunda font.
+Before paragraph and section breaks were signalled by spacing and font changes, printers used typographic symbols including the manicule and pilcrow.
+Sometimes these marks distinguished different types of textual divisions, such as in a c.
+1548 printing of John Heywood's A Play of Love where the pilcrow and manicule were used to indicate dialogue and action, respectively.
+Mathias Huss and Johannes Schabeler used the manicule as a paragraph marker in their 1484 edition of Paulus Florentinus's Breviarum totius juris canonici.
+Writer John Boardley identifies the first appearance of a manicule in a printed book as an earlier 1479 edition of the same work printed in Milan by Leonhard Pachel and Ulrich Scinzenzeller, and using the same Gothic rotunda font.
+In both versions of this book, the pilcrow and manicule were used to set off sections on laws and commentaries on laws, respectively.
+Into the 19th century, an American magazine, The Saturday Evening Post, separated shorter breaking news stories with manicules.

 Much early print usage of the manicule continued the manuscript tradition of connecting the main text to marginal notes, but in a variety of nonstandard ways, such as pointing outward to the margin or combined with reference letters.

-From the sixteenth century onward, the manicule appeared frequently as a decorative element similar to the fleuron.
-It appeared on title pages of books, alongside other so-called "dingbats".
+From the 16th century onward, the manicule appeared frequently as a decorative element similar to the fleuron.
+It was used on title pages of books, alongside other so-called "dingbats".

-The manicule attained a great degree of popularity in the nineteenth century, particularly in advertisements.
-At this time, they also became more visually diverse, with larger and more complex fists being created.
-They were also widely used in signage, particularly in fingerposts.
-The United States Postal Service has used a pointing hand as a graphical indicator for its "Return to Sender" stamp.